 |Limit expansion eligibility to 100% FPL with enhanced match||Pending: AR, MA||N/A|

 |*“Non-expansion” populations include traditional Medicaid populations (low-income parents, Transitional Medical Assistance for those moving from welfare to work, former foster care youth, medically needy, etc.) but may also refer to narrow/limited populations that gained coverage through the demonstration waiver.
 For example, *WI’s waiver covers childless adults ages 19 to 64 with income up to 100% FPL (without enhanced ACA matching funds). *UT’s waiver expands eligibility and provides a limited benefit package to certain nonelderly adults up to 100% FPL (the “PCN group”), and recently extended coverage to a limited group of childless adults who are homeless and have behavioral health needs up to 5% FPL. *TX’s pending waiver refers to its “Healthy Women” family planning waiver.

-iIA: Premiums are waived for the first year of enrollment.
-In subsequent years, premiums are waived if beneficiaries complete specified healthy behavior activities.
+iIA: Premiums are waived for the 1st year of enrollment.
+In later years, premiums are waived if beneficiaries complete specified healthy behavior activities.

 iiMI: Starting April 2018, beneficiaries with incomes above 100% FPL who are not medically frail must meet a healthy behavior requirement to remain in a Medicaid MCO; those who do not will receive Medicaid premium assistance for Marketplace QHP coverage.